arufa-research/junokit-user-docs/docs/documentation/README.md

 #### Compiling contracts

-To compile the contracts, use command `trestle compile`.
+To compile the contracts, use command `junokit compile`.
 This will compile all the contracts in the project.
-To compile only one contracts or a subset of all contracts in the project, use command `trestle compile <contract-source-dir>`.
-To skip schema generation while compiling use `trestle compile --skip-schema`.
+To compile only one contracts or a subset of all contracts in the project, use command `junokit compile <contract-source-dir>`.
+To skip schema generation while compiling use `junokit compile --skip-schema`.

 This command will generate compiled `.wasm` files in `artifacts/contracts/` dir and schema `.json` files in `artifacts/schema/` dir.